noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 15/11/2021 23:40 Francesca follow to torture with electroshock, she has got fear of jail for life.
 This woman is more than three weeks that doesn't sleep a minute.
 I don't really know what kind and how much drugs she takes.
 She is the queen of human traffic in the Mediterranean area.
 - 16/11/2021 08:57 Francesca and Andreu: "you will die for a shoot"
 - 16/11/2021 12:54 Obviously is from when Francesca have start to torture me that I don't have a normal sexual life.
 From 27 of November of 2017.
 This stupid think that I will loose faith in myself.
 Francesca you are torturing me like a prisoner of Abu Ghraib  doing a crime against humanity in front of certainly almost the people that I've known in my life and no one say nothing.
 You are in jail forever, I promise.
+- 16/11/2021 23:11 Francesca follow to use Mafia threats join together with Andreu, a man deeply involved in organized crime in Catalunya.
+Probably a service or a man with contact in services, and in nobility.
+Used to poison the Catalan immigrant by elite.
+In Generalitat by the way always there was been persecution to immigrants.
+Generalitat elite speak fair right racism.
+- 17/11/2021 09:48 I sleep in a very bad way, under torture.
+When i wake up after dream manipulation, Andreu seems to be more brave.
+Why?
+They use tiredness and torture to put fear inside victims.
+How?
+As usual Cosa Nostra.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)